aimer63/fire/docs/notes/simulation_engine.md

 ### 1. **Initialization**

 - The builder sets up all configuration objects.
-- `Simulation.init()` initializes the simulation state and precomputes all sequences needed for the run (returns, inflation, planned flows, etc.).
+- `Simulation.init()` initializes the simulation state and precomputes all time-series data needed for the run (e.g., monthly sequences for market returns and inflation).

 ### 2. **Main Simulation Loop (`Simulation.run()`)**

 For each month:

-1. **Income:** Add salary and pension for the current year.
+1. **Income:** Calculates and adds salary and pension for the current month.
 2. **Contributions:** Apply planned and regular contributions to liquid assets.
 3. **Expenses:** Deduct regular and extra expenses from the bank account.
 4. **House Purchase:** If scheduled, withdraw from assets to buy a house and add its value to real